-- 4.1 PorterPE, a planning economics consultancy, has carried out an economic impact assessment of the proposal to redevelop the Harlequins Centre in Exeter.
-A summary of the assessment is concluded below. - 4.2 The findings identify that in delivering the proposed development, there are substantial economic benefits arising from the plans, as follows, which fit with the strategic objectives for the area: - Approximately £35m of direct investment in delivering the proposed development, providing accommodation for 298 households and 114 bedrooms at the proposed hotel, which could, combined, have the potential to generate expenditure of £9.1m per annum, with some of this investment and expenditure going to local businesses and supporting local jobs. - The construction investment, the operation of the Co-Living facilities and hotel, and spending by new residents and visitors could support nearly 122 gross jobs, of which 55 are estimated to be net additional jobs in the local economy. - These activities will support local prosperity, which when measured in economic output using the gross value added to the local economy (GVA), is estimated to be equivalent to £2.4 million per year in increased output in Exeter. - Such improved prosperity is likely to occur from providing tertiary jobs that will be accessible to local residents, increasing economic activity within Exeter and providing jobs being sought by local unemployed residents, helping to move them from benefits. - There will also be no or limited negative impact on local community services, improved public realm and well-being around the vicinity, notably Paul Street, and scope for achieving increased business rates to help pay for council services. - 4.3 Overall, the proposed development has the potential to provide investment opportunities and support growth in Exeter.
+- 4.1 PPE, a planning economics consultancy, has carried out an economic impact assessment of the proposal to redevelop the Harlequins Centre in Exeter.
+A summary of the assessment is concluded below. - 4.2 The findings identify that in delivering the proposed development, substantial economic benefits will arising that fit with the strategic objectives for the area.
+These benefits include: - Approximately £30.5m of direct investment in delivering the proposed development, providing accommodation for 378 households, which could have the potential to generate expenditure of £7.3m per annum, with some of this investment and expenditure going to local businesses and supporting local jobs. - The construction investment, the operation of the co-living accommodation, and the spending by new residents, could support 78 gross jobs, of which some 36 are estimated to be net additional jobs in the local economy. - These activities will support local prosperity, which when measured in economic output using the gross value added to the local economy (GVA), is estimated to be equivalent to an annual increase of almost £2.2 million per year in increased output in Exeter. - 4.3 Such improved prosperity is likely to occur from providing tertiary jobs that will be accessible to local residents, increasing economic activity within Exeter and providing jobs being sought by local unemployed residents, helping to move them from benefits. - 4.4 There will also be no or limited negative impact on local community services, improved public realm and well-being around the vicinity, notably Paul Street, and scope for achieving increased business rates to help pay for council services. - 4.5 Overall, the proposed development has the potential to provide investment opportunities and support growth in Exeter.
 As such, it meets with the aims of the national planning policy framework (NPPF 2019, paragraph 8), which describes the purpose of the planning system as contributing to sustainable development.
 It notes that sustainable development should be underpinned by economic, social and environmental dimensions.
 To achieve this, the Government has established a set of core land-use planning principles to underpin planmaking and decision-taking.
 These principles include: - Proactively driving and supporting sustainable economic development to deliver the homes, business and industrial units, infrastructure and thriving local places that the country needs.
-It states that every effort should be made objectively to identify and then meet the housing, business and other development needs of an area, and respond positively to wider opportunities for growth; - Promote mixed-use developments, and encourage multiple benefits from the use of land in urban and rural areas; and - Take account of and support local strategies to improve health, social and cultural wellbeing for all, and deliver sufficient community and cultural facilities and services to meet local needs. - 4.4 Paragraph 80 states that "...planning policies and decisions should help create the conditions in which businesses can invest, expand and adapt.
+It states that every effort should be made objectively to identify and then meet the housing, business and other development needs of an area, and respond positively to wider opportunities for growth; - Promote mixed-use developments, and encourage multiple benefits from the use of land in urban and rural areas; and - Take account of and support local strategies to improve health, social and cultural wellbeing for all, and deliver sufficient community and cultural facilities and services to meet local needs. - 4.6 Paragraph 80 states that "...planning policies and decisions should help create the conditions in which businesses can invest, expand and adapt.
 Significant weight should be placed on the need to support economic growth and productivity, taking into account both local business needs and wider opportunities for development".
 As such, the Government is directing local planning authorities to facilitate a clear economic vision and strategy for an area; identify key strategic sites for investment; address potential barriers to investment and be flexible to accommodate needs not addressed in the Local Plan.

-4.5 Overall, the proposed scheme that has been assessed is estimated to generate significant positive benefits to Exeter and notably to Exeter City Centre.
+4.7 Overall, the proposed scheme that has been assessed is estimated to generate significant positive benefits to Exeter and notably to Exeter City Centre.